 10 Best Travelling Tips to Amsterdam

-These specific tips about Amsterdam will be very useful to make the most of your visit and avoid mishaps that can ruin your stay.
+These specific tips about Amsterdam will be very useful for getting the most out of your visit and avoiding any mishaps that could ruin your stay.

 Ana Caballero